zbruhnke/bloggy/README.md

     $ bundle exec rake generate

 And the new static files will be generated and ready to be re-deployed and served as static assets by your server!
+Be default, you can see your blog at /blog.

 Some changes are sure to come as I explore and use this on my own, but for now I feel it is a good start and a step in the right direction for quickly and easily adding a blog to your application while keeping costs low.
 If you have questions or would just like to get in touch you can do so by [contacting me here](http://zachbruhnke.com/contact).
 Thanks for trying out Bloggy and please feel free to fork and contribute!